mr-jameson/design_a_bridge_beam/README.md

 When the initial beam size is calculated to be adequate, the user is asked whether they want to reduce the beam size.
 This function enables the structural engineer to design a more efficient beam.
 The loop is exited when the user inputs 'no' after being prompted to reduce the beam size.

 ### Implementation plan
-Refer to link below for implementation plan spreadsheet https://docs.google.com/spreadsheets/d/1x8fl3CgVF5COaa2hRNPkyNvbJ_zVb0FZ2z-Vz6xG7Vo/edit?usp=sharing
+Refer to link below for implementation plan spreadsheet. https://docs.google.com/spreadsheets/d/1x8fl3CgVF5COaa2hRNPkyNvbJ_zVb0FZ2z-Vz6xG7Vo/edit?usp=sharing

 ### Testing Procedure